biosaxs-dev/molass-legacy/README.md

 ```

 > [!NOTE]
-> The molass_legacy package currently depends on molass.
+> The molass_legacy package depends on molass.

 See also: